 The carrying value of cash and cash equivalents and other short-term receivables, measured at amortised cost less any expected loss, is an approximation of fair value given their short-term nature and no history of default during the financial period.

-The Fund did not recognise any impairment during the year ended 31 March 2019.
+The Fund did not recognise any impairment during the year ended 31 March 2020 or 31 March 2019.